fzqneo/XCheatSheet/cmake.md

 # CMake

 CMake is a tool to generate build scripts.
-In a mouthful way: it builds build scripts.
+A *build script* helps you compile and link your project codes automatically.
+CMake helps you generate such build scripts.
 The original purpose of CMake is to be platform independent.
 For example, the same CMake file can generate scripts for GNU make, clang and MSVC.